sandienunez/joyful_bites/README.md

 ## Installation
-Eventually, foodexplorer will be a fully-fledged Ruby gem.
+Eventually, Joyful Bites will be a fully-fledged Ruby gem.
 At the moment, installation of the project can be performed locally with the following steps:

     1. Navigate to the repo on GitHub at https://github.com/sandienunez/joyful_bites
     2. Click the green Clone or Download button and copy the remote URL